ministryofjustice/security-guidance/docs/email-blocklist-process.md

 ## Reporting incidents to external companies

-The MoJ reserves the right to forward any email suspected of being added to the blocklist to external organisations for verification.
+The reserves the right to forward any email suspected of being added to the blocklist to external organisations for verification.

-Organisation that are trusted by the MoJ for this purpose include:
+Organisation that are trusted by the for this purpose include:

 -   Google.